Posted on

 Avoid heavy styling

-We all know the majority of people use their mobile devices to access emails.
-So to make sure your email is mobile friendly, test your email by sending them on different mobiles.
+We all know the majority of people use their mobile devices to access emails on the go.
+So to make sure your email is mobile-friendly, test your email by sending it on different mobiles.
 Check them on Androids, iPhones and tablets.
-Check how images, buttons, and text are displayed in both portrait and landscape mode.
+Check how images, buttons and text are displayed in both portrait and landscape mode.

 Test on major email clients